-As a new migrant to the Highlands I have made a depressing discovery.
-Many Highlanders are not able to buy property of any sort, or even rent it.
-Such has been the effect of property value inflation of late.
-Given the English origins for this deepening of north-south inequality, profound issues of social justice arise.
+As a new migrant to the Highlands, I have made a depressing discovery.
+Many Highlanders are unable to buy the property of any sort, including arlington houses for sale, or even rent.
+The rapid inflation of property values has been a contributing factor to this growing north-south inequality and has raised important questions of social justice, particularly considering the English origins of this issue.

 The plight of the Morvern Community Woodlands group is a classic example.
 They are trying to buy an unused 6000 acre estate.
 What a tantalising dilemma they face.
 On the one hand, a wonderful opportunity to farm, rewild, regenerate and grow local eco-businesses, providing land, jobs and a bulwark against climate change and biodiversity loss.
 Hope for their children, in short.
 On the other hand, they have just a few weeks to raise £1.7 million to make the purchase.